 These outfits are tailored for travel when you really want practical and comfortable outfits.
 This way you can enjoy your trip and not fuss too much over what you are wearing.
 All of the outfits are casual and basic, but can be dressed up with accessories if you want.
 Personally, I will wear a hat when necessary and and gloves when really necessary, but I avoid scarves whenever possible because I find them annoying to wear and annoying to carry when I need to un-layer.

-I have encountered each of the following temperature ranges during different trips and somehow managed to dress wrong every time, often because I didn’t actually know what any given temperature felt like in real life.
+I have encountered each of the following temperature ranges during different trips and somehow managed to dress wrong every single time, often because I didn’t actually know what any given temperature felt like in real life.
 While I can’t tell you exactly how you will perceive a temperature, what I can tell you is that I am a pretty chilly person, so if you’re at all like me then you’ll probably find this useful.

 For 50˚ to 60˚ weather